DE-cr/BSBmonCR/README.md

 Periodic saving of both screenshots (c.f. above) and log files to a Dropbox account can be enabled in `config.h`.
-For this function to work, read/write access permission must be granted to BSBmonCR; follow the hint in `config.h` on how to do that.
+For this function to work, read/write access permission must be granted to BSBmonCR; to achieve this, load `Get_Dropbox_token_for_BSBmonCR.html` (from the `tools` directory) in your web browser and follow the instructions.

 The files saved will be named `yyyy-mm-dd.*`, with the files' basename representing the current day.
 They will be updated as specified in